Jump to: What is Root Pruning?, Tree Root Pruning and the City of Portland, Contact Your Local Tree Root Removal Services

 It’s always a good idea to consult with a professional when considering work of this type.
 For the best in full-service tree care, you’ll want to give the certified arborists at Urban Forest Pro a call.
 Our friendly, knowledgeable staff can help determine what type of tree work is best for your situation and can advise you on options that you may not have been aware of.

-What is root pruning?
+What is tree root pruning?
 The Spruce has a good definition: “Root pruning is the process of slicing through the roots … of an established tree that is going to be dug and transplanted.
 This is done to encourage the growth of new feeder roots along the root ball that will be transplanted along with the tree.
 A smaller root ball, with many feeder roots, will help the tree acclimate faster to its new spot in the ground.”

 That definition provides a glimpse of the complexity of this process.
 As we’ve written before in the Urban Forest Pro blog, you should never cut your tree roots (or let your concrete contractor cut them) because tree roots to be cut must be marked by the city arborist before cutting.
-Cutting tree roots without city approval is a surefire way to cause permanent damage or death to your street trees and to incur a hefty fine.
+Cutting tree roots above ground removals without city approval is a surefire way to cause permanent damage or death to your street trees and incur a hefty fine.

 Besides, without the use of other root control measures, improperly cut roots will not cease to damage sidewalks, if that’s the reason you’re considering slashing at a tree’s roots.
 In fact, studies show that despite tree root pruning, sidewalks will, on average, lift again within five years.